create3000/x_ite/docs/_posts/components/Picking/PrimitivePickSensor.md

 PrimitivePickSensor tests picking intersections using one of the basic primitive shapes specified in the pickingGeometry field [Cone or Cylinder or Sphere or Box] against the pickTarget geometry.

-The PrimitivePickSensor node belongs to the **Picking** component and its default container field is *children.* It is available from X3D version 3.2 or higher.
+The PrimitivePickSensor node belongs to the **Picking** component level **2** and its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy